mvzut/maxcube-Domoticz-plugin/README.md

 `git clone https://github.com/mvzut/maxcube-Domoticz-plugin MaxCube`

-For updating from an existing version, type the following inside the folder where the plugin is installed:
+For updating from an existing version, type the following inside the folder where the plugin is installed (in the above case ~/domoticz/plugins/MaxCube):

 `git reset --hard`